 Milk chocolate, on the other hand, contains only 10-50% cacao solids.

 Most candies will generally not have this much cocoa unless specially labeled, like “75% cocoa.”
 If you don’t see this highlighted, it likely doesn’t qualify for any benefits of cacao.

 All types of chocolate contain some amounts of potassium.
 The different types will have different amounts of potassium.

-However, a bar of dark chocolate would be considered a high potassium candy.
+Therefore, a bar of dark chocolate would be considered a high-potassium candy.
 A 3.5-oz dark chocolate bar (with 70-85% cacao) has approximately 722 milligrams of potassium.

 Chocolate and Phosphorus

 Chocolate is also a source of organic phosphorus.
-Some types of chocolate candy can also have inorganic phosphorus, which is absorbed more into the blood.
+Some types of chocolate candy can also have inorganic phosphorus.

 A 1-oz serving of dark chocolate has 87 milligrams of phosphorus.
 A 3.5-oz chocolate bar of the same type of chocolate has 311 milligrams of phosphorus.

 On the other hand, white chocolate is lower in phosphorus than dark chocolate.